susanrw/batsoy_srw/README.md

 This raw output from Kaleidoscope Pro (id.csv), including 49 call files.
 The id.csv output has a row for each detected signal, and the following columns:\

-• INDIR: Absolute path to input directory.
+INDIR: Absolute path to input directory.\
-• OUTDIR: Absolute path to output directory.
+OUTDIR: Absolute path to output directory.\
-• FOLDER: Directory path to the input file relative to the input root.
+FOLDER: Directory path to the input file relative to the input root.
 • IN FILE: Input file name.
 • CHANNEL: Channel number from the input file (0=left, 1=right).
 • OFFSET: Offset in seconds into the input file where output begins.